He parked the car and told his passenger that he’d be back shortly.

-He walked across the grass toward the carousel.
+He crossed the grass toward the carousel.

 That’s what she’d say.
 “Daddy’s not feeling well.
 Let’s give him some peace and quiet.”